 - Getting there: Take the train from Geneva to Martigny and local bus or transfer to La Fouly.

-- Resort opens: Mid December
+- Resort opens: Early December

 We visited with Ski-Hostel.com who offer half board accommodation, transfers to the ski resorts, free tuition up to 4 hours and even airport pickup from Geneva!
 Find out more on their website.